htcondor/htcondor/docs/version-history/upgrading-from-9-0-to-10-0-versions.rst

   :jira:`442`

-- Jobs that use a ``Requirements`` expression to try and match to specific a GPU should be changed new ``require_gpus`` submit command or jobs will simply not match.
+- Jobs that use a ``Requirements`` expression to try and match to specific a GPU should be changed to use the new ``require_gpus`` submit command or jobs will simply not match.
 If your machines have only a single type of GPU, you may be able to modify the machine configuration to allow users to delay having to make this change.
 This is a consequence of the fact that multiple GPUs of different types in a single machine is now supported.